Reading sequence

 Humility

-Arrogance and self-erasure are both forms of dishonesty — one inflates the self, the other disappears it.
+Arrogance and self-erasure are both forms of dishonesty.
+One inflates the self, the other disappears it.
 Humility is neither.
-Humility is accurate self-assessment, and it is harder than either ext…
+Humility is accurate self-assessment under reality, and it is harder than either extreme.

 Read chapter →